Atimca/Reactive-programming-Article/README.md

 ## The tale of two friends

-Right now I will suggest to stop a little bit from boring intros.
-Let's put our attention on the action.

 Let me answer again on the question: What reactive programming is?
 Reactive programming is a friendship of two design patterns: `Iterator` and `Observer`.
 Let's make a quick reminder how does this patterns work.

 `Iterator` is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
 You can read more by this [link](https://refactoring.guru/design-patterns/iterator).

 `Observer` is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
 You can read more by this [link](https://refactoring.guru/design-patterns/observer).

 How does this two fellas work together?
 In easy words, you use `Observer` pattern to be subscribed for new events and use `Iterator` pattern to treat streams of asynchronous events with the same sort of simple, composable operations that you use for collections of data items like arrays.
-It frees you from tangled webs of callbacks, and thereby makes your code more readable and less prone to bugs.
+It frees you from tangled webs of callbacks and thereby makes your code more readable and less prone to bugs.

 **NOW ABOUT HOW TO CREATE YOUR OWN.**